-Environmentally, the countries were heading towards destruction of the natural resources and ultimately people’s livelihood due to deforestation, land degradation and the widespread use of environmentally unfriendly pesticides.
+Environmentally, the countries were heading towards the destruction of natural resources and ultimately people’s livelihood due to deforestation, land degradation and the widespread use of environmentally unfriendly pesticides.

-We were some who could see that the old ways of thinking economic development were miscalculated and wrong.
-But when we challenged the traditional thinking we would often be met with shaking heads and mistrust, he says recalling the initial and intense climate change debates around the time of the Earth Summit in Rio de Janeiro in 1992 when concepts of sustainability were in its early stages.
+We were some who could see that the old ways of thinking about economic development were miscalculated and wrong.
+But when we challenged the traditional thinking we would often be met with shaking heads and mistrust, he says recalling the initial and intense climate change debates around the time of the Earth Summit in Rio de Janeiro in 1992 when concepts of sustainability were in their early stages.

 Collaboration with Denmark